dalesgit/obsidian/pages/10th-anniversary.md

   “All Welcomed.
 All Loved.
 No Exceptions.”
   That's tough to incarnate.
   10 years is 10 years of enfleshing "I love you" -- no matter what.
 - You asked once if there was **chemistry**?
 Oh, indeed.
   No matter what, no exceptions -- it's easier today, I'm more assured, than yesterday -- multiplied back 10 years.
-	  I remember the evening by the jewelry shop along the north shore -
+  I remember the evening by the jewelry shop along the north shore When I asked you to marry me.
 -